Fleming valve: History

 The Fleming valve was the first practical application of thermionic emission, discovered in 1873 by Frederick Guthrie.
 While improving his incandescent lamp in 1880, Thomas Edison discovered that charged particles from a heated negative electrode moved through the vacuum and collected on a positive electrode, producing current.
 Later scientists called this phenomenon the Edison effect and determined it was due to thermally-emitted electrons.
 Edison was granted a patent for this device as part of an electrical indicator in 1884, but did not find a practical use for it.
-Professor Fleming of University College London consulted for the Edison Electric Light Company from 1881-1891, and subsequently for the Marconi Wireless Telegraph Company.
+Professor Fleming of University College London consulted for the Edison Electric Light Company from 1881 to 1891, and subsequently for the Marconi Wireless Telegraph Company.

 In 1901 Fleming designed the transmitter used by Guglielmo Marconi in the first transmission of radio waves across the Atlantic from Poldhu, England, to Signal Hill, St. John's, Newfoundland, Canada.
 The distance between the two points was about 3,500 km.
 Although the contact, reported December 12, 1901, was widely heralded as a great scientific advance at the time, there is also some skepticism about the claim, because the received signal, the three dots of the Morse code letter "S", was so weak the primitive receiver had difficulty distinguishing it from atmospheric radio noise caused by static discharges, leading later critics to suggest it may have been random noise.
 Regardless, it was clear to Fleming that reliable transatlantic communication with the existing transmitter required a more sensitive receiving apparatus.